dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/contour.md

 # Contour

-The `Contour` interface defines the structure of a contour in 2-dimensional space..
+The `Contour` interface defines the structure of a contour in 2-dimensional space.
 It contains an array of `Point` objects, which represent the vertices of the contour.

 ## Definition